oracle/node-oracledb/doc/api.md

 `oracledb.NUMBER`                    | 2010  | Bind as JavaScript number type.
 Can also be used for fetchAsString and fetchInfo
 `oracledb.STRING`                    | 2001  | Bind as JavaScript String type.
 Can be used for most database types.

+Note the values for these constants changed in node-oracledb 4.0.

 #### <a name="oracledbconstantsdbtype"></a> 3.1.3 Oracle Database Type Constants

 These values indicate the Oracle Database type shown in [extended